avi12/web-ext-deploy/README.md

 - Opera: `sessionid`, `csrftoken`
 - Edge: `.AspNet.Cookies`

-If you're having a hard time obtaining the cookie(s), you can run:
+If you have a hard time obtaining the cookie(s), you can run:

 ```shell
 web-ext-deploy --get-cookies=firefox edge opera